The Arboretum developed from very humble beginnings

 The addition of a full-time assistant director for public programs in the late 1990s, and a part time curator, in 2004, greatly increased the public education and collection management aspects of the Arboretum.

-For much greater detail on the development and history of the Arboretum, please see Arboretum Bulletins No. 28 and No. 32 and Arboretum Annual Reports. -Glenn Dreyer, Charles and Sarah P. Becker '27 Arboretum Director
+For much greater detail on the development and history of the Arboretum, please see Arboretum Bulletin No. 28 and Bulletin No. 32 and Arboretum Annual Reports. -Glenn Dreyer, Charles and Sarah P. Becker '27 Arboretum Director

 You can now also take a virtual tour of the Arboretum from its inception in 1931 to present day!
 With historic photographs, correspondence, maps and documents sourced from Linda Lear Center for Special Collections and Archives, “The Arboretum at Connecticut College, 1931 to 2014” traces Katharine Blunt’s plan to turn a few acres of windswept hill into the enduring reflection of the College’s commitment to environmental education, preservation, research and conservancy we know today.